 In addition, most Kailh Switches are very cheap, which is a huge plus if you are on a budget.

-If you want a deeper analysis that compares Kailh with Cherry MX, we recommend you to visit our article ‘Which Switches are Best For You?
-Kailh vs Cherry Mechanical Switches’.
+If you want a deeper analysis that compares Kailh with Cherry MX, we recommend you to visit our article ‘Which is better: Kailh vs Cherry Mechanical Switches’.

 Want to know Kailh switches’ sound, especially the clicky switches?
 Watch this!